OnkarWaman/Messenger/README.md

 3. Username and password are required for logging into application.( authentication through database)

+4. Two indicators showing network connection status and database connection status

-4. Currently only group messaging is available.
+5. Currently only group messaging is available.

 Note: JRE is required to run **Messenger.exe** & path of JRE should be added to environment variable named as **PATH** <br />
                     OR   <br />